Eutrophication: Toxicity

 Some harmful algal blooms resulting from eutrophication, are toxic to plants and animals.
-Toxic compounds can make their way up the food chain, resulting in animal mortality.
 Freshwater algal blooms can pose a threat to livestock.
 When the algae die or are eaten, neuro- and hepatotoxins are released which can kill animals and may pose a threat to humans.
 An example of algal toxins working their way into humans is the case of shellfish poisoning.
 Biotoxins created during algal blooms are taken up by shellfish (mussels, oysters), leading to these human foods acquiring the toxicity and poisoning humans.
 Examples include paralytic, neurotoxic, and diarrhoetic shellfish poisoning.
 Other marine animals can be vectors for such toxins, as in the case of ciguatera, where it is typically a predator fish that accumulates the toxin and then poisons humans.

+There are five types of toxins associated with harmful algal blooms (HABs).
+They include domoic acid, ciguatoxin, okadaic acid, brevetoxins, and saxitoxins.
+All of these toxins, with the exception of ciguatoxin, can cause different types of shellfish poisoning.
+Domoic acid is associated with amnesic shellfish poisoning; okadaic acid is associated with diarrhetic shellfish poisoning; brevetoxins are associated with neurotoxic shellfish poisoning; and saxitoxins are associated with paralytic shellfish poisoning.
+Different species of algae are associated with the different toxins.
+For example, Alexandrium, Pyrodinium, and Gymnodinium species generate saxitoxins.
+Saxitoxin is known to be 50 times more lethal than strychnine and 10,000 times more lethal than cyanide.

 Economic effects

-Eutrophication and harmful algal blooms can have economic impacts due to increasing water treatment costs, commercial fishing and shellfish losses, recreational fishing losses (reductions in harvestable fish and shellfish), and reduced tourism income (decreases in perceived aesthetic value of the water body).
+Eutrophication and harmful algal blooms can have economic impacts due to increasing water treatment costs, commercial fishing and shellfish losses, recreational fishing losses (reductions in harvestable fish and shellfish), and reduced tourism income (decreases in perceived aesthetic value of the water body and decreases in safety due to high bacteria levels from decomposition).
 Water treatment costs can be increased due to decreases in water transparency (increased turbidity).
 There can also be issues with color and smell during drinking water treatment.
+However, controlled eutrophication can potentially be used to increase production in fisheries, which in turn increases community income.
+Notably, there is a delicate line where eutrophication can become damaging very quickly, and as such is not recommended currently due to high eutrophication rates.

 Health impacts

-Human health effects include excess nitrate in drinking water (blue baby syndrome); disinfection by-products in drinking water.
-Swimming in water affected by a harmful algal bloom can cause skin rashes and respiratory problems.